 Must be taken concurrently with Wind Ensemble.
 The study and performance of music representing various jazz styles.
 Required of all guitar majors.
-This performing group tours the southeast in the spring.
-Formal wear required.
+Concert dress required.
 Each level may be repeated for credit.

 MUS 1010 - Recital/Concert Attendance

 This course is required whenever a student registers for applied music lessons.
 The requirement for the successful completion of the course is attendance at ten (10) department-approved recitals/concerts throughout the semester for music majors and five (5) for non-majors.
 (S/U grading)